 • Carbon dioxide is removed from the atmosphere by trees and stored for a period before being returned to the atmosphere.
 The sequestered carbon is stored not only in trees.
 It is also stored in forest products [including paper] for periods ranging from days to centuries.
 9

-• In the long term, a sustainable forest management strategy aimed at maintaining or increasing forest carbon stocks, while producing an annual sustained yield of timber, fibre or energy from the forest, will generate the largest sustained [climate change] mitigation benefit.
+• In the long term, a sustainable forest management strategy aimed at maintaining or increasing forest carbon stocks, while producing an annual sustained yield of timber, fiber or energy from the forest, will generate the largest sustained [climate change] mitigation benefit.
 10

 • Trees use energy from sunlight to convert CO2 from the air into sugars.
 This is the process of photosynthesis.
 These sugars fuel tree growth and wood production.
 When trees die most of the stored carbon is returned to the atmosphere, although some of it may be locked up in the soil.
 Young forests grow rapidly and soak up carbon more quickly than mature forests.
 In mature forests the carbon balance may reach a steady state as carbon storage is matched by decomposition.
 At this point the forest becomes a vast carbon reservoir.
 When mature trees die the carbon stored is released back into the atmosphere.
 By harvesting trees before they die we can ensure that the carbon is locked up for longer in recyclable wood products.
 We can ensure that the system will continue to provide environmental benefits for future generations by replacing the felled trees with new ones.
 11